Redocly/redocly-cli/docs/commands/lint.md

     features.openapi: []
 ```

- In this example, we only want to validate files under `main`:
+ In this example, we only want to lint the `core@latest` API:

 ```bash Command
 redocly lint main